 Students interested in a more humanities-oriented approach to the environment may pursue a B.A. or B.G.S.
 Degree, which has an Environment & Culture emphasis.

 The primary distinction between the B.A. and the B.G.S. degree is the study of a foreign language, which is required for the B.A. but not for the B.G.S.
 Other general education requirements are limited as well, allowing maximum flexibility in course selection.
-See the chart of CLAS General Education Degree Requirements.
+See the KU Core for full CLAS degree requirements.